Orthodontics

 Ideal Age for Orthodontic Treatment

-While braces for crooked teeth can be placed at virtually any age, the ideal window for treatment in children is typically between ten and fourteen years, when the jaw is still developing and teeth respond most efficiently to orthodontic forces.
-Interceptive orthodontic treatment can begin even earlier around seven or eight to address jaw growth issues before they become more complex.
-Early intervention simplifies future treatment, often reducing its duration and invasiveness.
-That said, adolescents and adults achieve equally excellent outcomes; age affects treatment speed and complexity but not the fundamental achievability of beautiful alignment.
+Braces for crooked teeth can be placed at almost any age.
+However, the ideal window for children is between ages 10 and 14.
+During this stage, the jaw is growing and teeth respond quickly to forces.
+Interceptive care can begin around age seven to address jaw growth early.
+Early intervention simplifies future care.
+That said, adults achieve equally outstanding outcomes; age affects speed and complexity, but not the final result.

 Adult Orthodontics: Is It Too Late?